maloma7/devcontainer-features/src/gitlint/README.md

 ## Documentation

-For more information, see the [BiomeJS documentation](https://biomejs.dev/).
+For more information, see the [gitlint documentation](https://jorisroovers.github.io/gitlint/).

 ---